Drone Battery Knowledge: How to long-lasting and revivingHere, we will introduce the knowledge to make battery of hobby drone last longer and revive.

 Note that even if battery terminals are just dirty, one of the cells may appear to be damaged.
 It may be restored by polishing the terminals with a dry cloth or cleaning them with a electrical contact cleaner (Amazon.com) .

 How to use Battery Checker & BalancerLiPo Battery Checker & Balancer (Amazon.com) like the one in the picture above are available from several manufacturers.
 If they look the same, they are probably the same product.
 Connect battery checker and drone battery with white balanced charging JST-XH connector from the battery.
 Alternatively, connect a genuine drone manufacturer battery using battery charging adapter plate (Amazon.com) .
+Unfortunately, however, it seems that adapters and cables for recent manufacturers' genuine batteries, such as DJI's products, are not on sale.

 When you connect the battery, you will hear a beep and the voltage of each cell will be displayed at the top left of the screen and the total voltage will be displayed at the bottom of the screen.
 It is normal if each cell is within the range of 3.30V to 4.22V.